Unalaska's Camp Qungaayux celebrated its twentieth anniversary this year.

-Now that he’s nearing retirement, Tutiakoff says he’s ready to pass down some responsibility too, and he’s already got an eye on the next generation of leaders.
+Now that he's nearing retirement, Tutiakoff says he's ready to pass down some responsibility too.
+He's already got an eye on the next generation of leaders.

-“I look around and I see mentors today that were 5- and 10-year-olds," he says.
-"Now, they’re teachers.”
+"I look around and I see mentors today that were 5- and 10-year-olds [at previous camps]," he says.
+"Now, they're teachers."

 That includes Dolores Gregory, who's just a ways down the beach.
 She's teaching a group of kids to stick the final move of Chagix, the halibut dance.